 v8.
 The spontaneous reaction of some of the pilgrims demonstrates great respect toward Jesus.
 For similar expressions of respect see 2Kin.9:12f, 1Macc.13:51.
 Yet, their response is not necessarily a recognition of his messiahship.
 It could just be a salute to Jesus the prophet, entering Jerusalem to fulfill his prophetic mission.
-Of course, Mark writes with the eyes of faith and so for those who see this is indeed the coming of the Davidic king.
+Of course, Mark writes with the eyes of faith and so for those with eyes to see this is indeed the coming of the Davidic king.

 The coming of Jesus to Jerusalem is a further self-revelation of Jesus the messiah.
 Yet, the subtlety of the revelation maintains the messianic secret.
 From our perspective, we see the king coming to receive his kingly crown, acclaimed by his people.
 His glorious enthronement, of course, is no glory from a human standpoint, for he comes to the cross.
 What is clear to us is anything but clear to the pilgrims.
 They at least recognize Jesus the prophet, but certainly not the messiah.

 The acted-out parable of Jesus' entry into Jerusalem is a further public disclosure of his messiahship, yet it is a disclosure for those with eyes to see.
-Few, other than the disciples (and even then we are not sure they read the signs), see the significance of the event, yet the event is recorded to draw the reader to faith.
+Few, other than the disciples (and even then we are not sure that they read the signs), see the significance of the event, yet the event is recorded to draw the reader to faith.
 The reader is asked to respond in faith to Jesus the messiah, the king who rides toward his coronation, acclaimed by the pilgrim crowd.
 Even nature bends to his lordship for he rides on an unbroken colt.

 The subtlety of Jesus' self-revelation is still with us today.
-For us he remains the "coming one", coming to the Ancient of Days to claim his throne with us his saints.
-In a sense he is there and we are there with him.
-In another sense he is still coming, still journeying toward that day of glory.
-We can easily miss the signs, be transfixed by the energy of the moment, even diverted by religious enthusiasm, diverted by church business.
-Life is a journey to glory and we best not miss its eternal purpose.
+For us he remains the "coming one", coming to the Ancient of Days to claim his throne along with us his saints.
+In a sense he is already there and we are there with him.
+In another sense he is still coming, still journeying toward that day of his enthronement.
+We can easily miss the signs, be transfixed by the energy of the moment, even diverted by religious enthusiasm, or worse, by church business.

 1. Why record seemingly unnecessary details such as a colt "no one has ever ridden"?